-The paintings represented in these pages are the result of many years of discovery and evolution.
 I have studied and created art most of my life, starting when I was young and continuing to the present.
-I can describe my creative life as a bumpy road with lots of highs and lows, but for some reason I don’t completely understand, I am still on that road.
-The creative impulse has been difficult to deny, so I generally comply even when it seems like an exercise in futility.
 Simply, I create because I’m compelled to create.
-At this point, my life and my art have become fully integrated.
-They constantly evolve and echo each other.
-I have always been an experimenter, trying new things, new approaches, pushing boundaries.
-The upside to this is I may eventually stumble upon something that demands my focus and pushes me somewhere new.
-The downside is that this focus may appear fragmented in the light of life’s challenges and commitments.
-I have, nonetheless, pursued visual ideas that I hope, are successfully translated into paint.
-With this new series of work , (page 1) I use landscape motifs as the context of my fairly abstract and expressive compositions.
+I like to experiment, trying new approaches, and pushing boundaries.
+With this series of work , I use landscape motifs as the context of my fairly abstract and expressive compositions.
 Once I start a painting, it quickly begins to take on a life of its own.
 I try to build in elements of chance to enhance the process and to keep things interesting.
-With this work I hope to achieve an otherworldly quality that is a peek into something both familiar and strange.
+The goal is to achieve an otherworldly quality that is a peek into something both familiar and strange.